TechnionYP5777/Smartcity-Smarthouse/README.md

 [![Awesomeness](https://img.shields.io/badge/awesomeness-100%25-blue.svg)](https://shields.io/)

 ## Users Reviews
-Please feel free to leave a review of your installation experience in the following [drive folder](https://drive.google.com/drive/folders/0B9O0osaF9Thoc3RHaVZGN2xfRVE?usp=sharing).
-Notice that it is a shared drive, so you're trusted to behave in a respectful manner toward other users sharing their experiance.<br>
+Please feel free to leave a review of your installation experience in our Wiki. .<br>
 If your are reviewing us during 2<sup>nd</sup>-3<sup>rd</sup> of July 2017 between 12:30-14:30 GMT+3, you can also receive live support from our team - just open an issue and we'll try to assist you.
 For more information about how to submit reviews and issues please look into [the following page](https://github.com/TechnionYP5777/Smartcity-Smarthouse/wiki/Users-Reviews-Related-Information).

 ## Contributions